grnt7/Neflix-build-demo/README.md

-This is an Netflix Clone developed using Papafam Let's Build an Netflix Clone with REACT !(Navigation, Redux, CSS, Firebase, Stripe and TMDB API's.
-Youtube tutorial.
+This is an Movie Streaming App developed using REACT !(Navigation, Redux, CSS, Firebase, Stripe and TMDB API's.

 🚀 Live
 See the application live :

-and

-Scan the QR code: